-- Defaulted loans will appear on your credit report for up to 7 years, negatively affecting your credit score and your ability to get other types of loans.
+- Defaulted loans will appear on your credit report for up to seven years, negatively affecting your credit score and your ability to get other types of loans.

-Knowing these laws can affect not only how much you owe but also how and when debt collectors can contact you to recover what you owe.
-There’s a lengthy list of what student loan collection agencies cannot do to get you to pay.
-It includes harassment, like threatening you or using obscene language.
-They also can’t lie to you or tell you you’ll be arrested if you don’t pay.
+Knowing these laws can affect not only how much you owe, but also how and when debt collectors can contact you to recover what you owe.
+There’s a lengthy list of what student loan collection agencies aren’t allowed to do to get you to pay.

-Hopefully, that’s enough to scare you into doing all you can to stay out of default.
+Hopefully, these alarming consequences have convinced you to do all you can to stay out of default.
 But what if you’re already dealing with student loan collections?
 You probably want to get out.